-The [CD] Regulations allow for Financial Institutions to elect to apply the threshold exemptions when reviewing and identifying Pre-existing Entity Accounts in the same way as for Individual Accounts.
+The Isle of Man Regulations allow for Financial Institutions to elect to apply the threshold exemptions when reviewing and identifying Pre-existing Entity Accounts in the same way as for Individual Accounts.

 The Agreements are written to provide for exemptions to apply to certain accounts based on thresholds subject to an election to remove them.
-The [CD] regulations reverse this requirement meaning that no thresholds apply unless a Financial Institution elects to apply the appropriate threshold exemptions set out in the Agreements when reviewing and identifying Preexisting Entity Accounts.
+The Isle of Man regulations reverse this requirement meaning that no thresholds apply unless a Financial Institution elects to apply the appropriate threshold exemptions set out in the Agreements when reviewing and identifying Preexisting Entity Accounts.